norgeous/CHIP-customiser/README.md

 * CHIP acts as router (if wlan0 is connected to the internet).

 ### bluetooth_speaker.sh
-* Connect a blutooth speaker and setup a systemd to reconnect it on reboot.
+* Connect a blutooth speaker.
+* Setup a systemd to reconnect it on reboot.
 * Use `systemctl restart speaker` to reconnect speaker manually.

 ## CHIP flashing quick reference